yaml/yaml-spec/1.2/ReadMe.md

 ## Build Process

-To turn these files into HTML, run (from the top level directory):
+To turn these files into HTML, run:
 ```
-source .rc
-make -C 1.2 html
+make html
 ```

 The build system requires:

 * make
 * docker
-* python3
-  * pyyaml